luisFelipeqd/My-profile/readme.md

 <br>

 <div>
- ⭐ I'm a Junior Web Developer<br>
+ ⭐ I'm a Web and Desktop Developer!<br>
- 📖 Nowadays I'm focused on learning Full-stack programming
+ 📖 Nowadays I'm focused on learning Delphi and JS Frameworks!
 </div>

 <br>